Involuntary commitment: Containment of danger

-Austria, Belgium, Germany, Israel, the Netherlands, Northern Ireland, the Republic of Ireland, Russia, Taiwan, Ontario (Canada), and the United States have adopted commitment criteria based on the presumed danger of the defendant to self or to others.
+Austria, Belgium, Germany, Israel, the Netherlands, Northern Ireland, the Republic of Ireland, Russia, Taiwan, Canada, and the United States have adopted commitment criteria based on the presumed danger of the defendant to self or to others.

 People with suicidal thoughts may act on these impulses and harm or kill themselves.

 People with psychosis are occasionally driven by their delusions or hallucinations to harm themselves or others.
 Research has found that those with schizophrenia are between 3.4 and 7.4 times more likely to engage in violent behaviour than members of the general public.
 However, because other confounding factors such as childhood adversity and poverty are correlated with both schizophrenia and violence it can be difficult to determine whether this effect is due to schizophrenia or other factors.
 In an attempt to avoid these confounding factors, researchers have tried comparing the rates of violence amongst people diagnosed with schizophrenia to their siblings in a similar manner to twin studies.
 In these studies people with schizophrenia are found to be between 1.3 and 1.8 times more likely to engage in violent behaviour.

 People with certain types of personality disorders can occasionally present a danger to themselves or others.

 This concern has found expression in the standards for involuntary commitment in every US state and in other countries as the danger to self or others standard, sometimes supplemented by the requirement that the danger be imminent.
 In some jurisdictions, the danger to self or others standard has been broadened in recent years to include need-for-treatment criteria such as "gravely disabled".